bedrock-crustaceans/Protocol-Documentation/docs/index.md

 hero:
   name: 'Bedrock'
   text: 'Protocol Wiki'
-  tagline: 'The entire Bedrock Protocol and more, all documented in one place!'
+  tagline: "The entirety of MInecraft Bedrock's Protocol!
+All documented in one place!"
   actions:
     - theme: brand
       text: Start here!